- Hair health and genetics

 - Supplements for healthy hair

-If you’re one of the unfortunate few for whom every day is a bad hair day, it might be time to look to your genes and consider nutritional strategies that can help your hair blossom.
+If every day is a bad hair day, it might be time to look to your genes and consider nutritional strategies that can help your hair blossom.

 Several genetic disorders impact the health of hair, leading to fragile hair that breaks, falls out more easily, that causes split ends, and even tangles.
 While there’s not much you can do to rewrite your genetic code (at least not yet!), there is some evidence that diet choices can help to improve hair affected by genetic mutations.